AkweNuhu/Coffee-Sales-Analysis/README.md

-This Analysis involves the transgormation of Raw Data in to a Workable Data for Coffee sales.
+This Analysis involves the transformation of raw data in to a workable data for Coffee sales.
 The Objectives is to show the following:
 We started by gathering the data, cleanig the data, followed by creating pivot tables and charts to visualized perfomance.
   The dashboard shows sales trend over time,  Sales by Country,  Top 5 Customers,  and filter with key metrics such as coffee size, coffee type, coffee names, Roast type and loyalty keys to make an informed decision